wdvaughn/employee-tracker/README.md

 javascript, node, MySQL

 ## Start up
-To start up program type into command line "node index.js"
+To start up program, type into the command line "node index.js"

 ## Possible Operations
 Here is a list of all operations and an example execution of them